automationhacks/automationhacks.github.io/_posts/who-the-heck-is-an-SDET.md

 > results, and drive test execution, particularly in the late stages of a project as the push toward
 > release intensifies.
 TEs are product experts, quality advisers, and analyzers of risk.
 Many of
 > them write a lot of code; many of them write only a little.

+The key differentiator here is **user focus**, while there is definitely overlap with an SDET, the test engineer focusses a lot on User facing features, does exploratory testing and writes automated scripts